ngthanhtrung23/VO_problemtools/README.md

 This will verify that:

 - Total score of all subtasks matches problem score,
+- All input have matching output (based on filename),
+- Input satisfies input_validator,
 - Compile and run all solutions,
 - Compile and run output checker,
 - Check that each solution has score in range $[min\_score, max\_score]$.